Back to Insights

 • Acceptable and unacceptable usage examples

 Your style guide establishes important parameters for new marketing campaign ideas without extinguishing creativity.
-It also allows new employees and outside vendors to more easily understand how to create cohesive brand assets.
+It also allows new employees and outside vendors to more easily create cohesive brand assets.

 Be Authentic